Introduction to Cybersecurity

 A high-speed internet connection with at least 15mbps download speed (check your Internet speed).

-This course includes several timed tests where you will be asked to complete a given number of questions within a 1-3 hour time limit.
+This course includes several timed tests where you will be asked to complete a given number of questions within a 60-90 minutes limit.
 These tests are designed to keep you competitively prepared but you can take them as often as you like.
 We do not proctor these exams, neither do we require that you install special lockdown browser.

 In today's environment, when students have access to multiple devices, most attempts to avoid cheating in online exams are symbolic.
 Our exams are meant to encourage you to learn and push yourself using an honor system.